 - Instructors regularly communicate how best to support student success

 - CHE taught courses are specially designed and reserved for CHE students

 ET 100: Computer Applications

 This one-credit hour course contributes to fulfilling CHE students’ elective credits and is designed to provide CHE students with a fundamental and practical background in computer technology.
 The ET 100 course is required for all CHE freshmen and is taught by a qualified CHE staff member.
 Students are introduced to UNC computing systems (i.e., Bearmail, Blackboard, URSA) adn various applications.
-In addition, they learn to: effectively use word processing for composing, editing, and formatting course documents; create a budget using Excel spreadsheets; proper e-mail etiquette; blogging; photo editing/digital imaging using Adobe Photoshop software; scanning documents; and designing effective presentations.
+In addition, they learn to: effectively use word processing for composing, editing, and formatting course documents; how to create a budget using Excel spreadsheets; proper e-mail etiquette; blogging; photo editing/digital imaging using Adobe Photoshop software; scanning documents; and designing effective presentations.
 In addition, students learn the importance of copyright laws and issues surrounding their use of internet content in their written papers and/or their created professional presentations.